-Stepping into the Florida studio of fine artist Ivo David is immediate immersion in a rare hue of yellow light, evoking sunshine and the purest gold, a color of hope, radiantly intertwining with a rainbow of colors in numerous paintings, covering walls and neatly stacked, in David’s well kept work space.
+Stepping into fine artist Ivo David’s Florida studio, visitors experience an immediate immersion in a rare hue of yellow light, evoking sunshine and the purest gold, a color of hope, radiantly intertwining with a rainbow of colors in numerous paintings, covering walls and neatly stacked, in David’s well kept work space.
 David uses a unique shade of yellow paint specially blended in Europe for his oil paintings.

 A third generation artist, David was born in San Leucio del Sannio, a city in the Province of Benevento in the region of Campania in Italy.
 With a paint brush in hand from the time his small fingers could grasp, David’s works have shown internationally and become part of the world’s finest galleries and collections.
 A world traveler, David resided in New Jersey for many years before moving his studio to Central Florida, after a visit with one of his clients in the Sunshine State.